donutrj/heartbreaker/content/Classes/Rangers.md

   - class
   - ranger
 ---
-Rangers are guardians and shepards of the party.
+Rangers are guardians and shepherds of the party.
 They more than anyone stand between the dangers of the wild and the party.
 # Core Stats
+**Hit Die:** d8

 | **Level** | Awar | Comm | Coor | Know | Subt | Surv |
 | --------- | ---- | ---- | ---- | ---- | ---- | ---- |
 | **1**     | +2   |      | +2   | +1   | +1   | +1   |